hernanal/measure_objects/README.md

 # measure_objects
-Measure size of objects, or the distance between objects, in an image.
+Measure the size of objects, or the distance between objects, in an image.